szlipek/HAPPYDOG-WEB/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.93 [July 13, 2022] =
+= 1.0.95 [Aug 11, 2022] =
-* Added: [Content Analysis](https://rankmath.com/kb/score-100-in-tests/) can now analyze the content added using the Reusable blocks
+* Added: Site logo is now used as a fallback when the logo is not added in the [Local SEO settings](https://rankmath.com/kb/local-seo/#logo)
-* Improved: [Schema](https://rankmath.com/kb/woocommerce-product-schema/) on product variant pages to make it compatible with Google's Merchant Center
+* Added: The `contentUrl` property in `ImageObject`
-* Improved: Increased the number of properties shown in the [Analytics Settings](https://rankmath.com/kb/general-settings/#analytics-settings)
+* Added: [New filter](https://rankmath.com/kb/filters-hooks-api-developer/#disable-keyword-suggestions) to disable the Focus keyword auto-suggestion
-* Fixed: [Include](https://rankmath.com/kb/general-settings/#nofollow-domains) & [Exclude Nofollow domains](https://rankmath.com/kb/general-settings/#no-follow-exclude-domains) were not working well when values were added with `HTTP` protocol
+* Improved: [SEO Analysis](https://rankmath.com/kb/seo-analysis/) will now include only the post types where the Rank Math metabox is enabled
-* Fixed: The `%seo_title%` & `%seo_description%` variables were not working well in the [Schema Generator](https://rankmath.com/kb/schema-generator/)
+* Improved: CPT name will now be used in the [Breadcrumb](https://rankmath.com/kb/general-settings/#breadcrumbs) instead of Post type's Singular name
-* Fixed: Text added to [FAQ](https://rankmath.com/kb/faq-schema-block/#adding-faq-blocks-in-rank-math) & [HowTo](https://rankmath.com/kb/howto-schema/#num-1-2-add-the-howto-block-to-the-post) blocks in the dark theme was not visible
+* Fixed: [Content AI test](https://rankmath.com/kb/how-to-use-content-ai/#content-ai-results-overview) was not recognizing the uppercase keywords in the content
-* Fixed: PHP 8.0 errors on some setups where the Schema was not configured properly
+* Fixed: Dependent [Modules](https://rankmath.com/kb/managing-modules/) were not getting deactivated after deactivating the main module
-* Fixed: Compatibility issues with other plugins/themes that used the Tagify library
+* Fixed: [Links Per Sitemap](https://rankmath.com/kb/configure-sitemaps/#links-per-sitemap) option was not working properly on some setups

-= 1.0.93.1 [July 18, 2022] =
+* Fixed: [URL Inspection API](https://rankmath.com/kb/url-inspection-api-integration/) was not working on some sites where the site locale didn't match with the language code required by the URL Inspection API
-* Improved: A visual bug in [SEO Details column](https://rankmath.com/kb/titles-and-meta/#bulk-editing) in the Post list was incorrectly showing `Noindex` on the posts that were not configured with the Rank Math plugin.
-Nothing was impacted on anyone's website (especially for Google and other search engines) as it was just a visual bug in the backend and that too on the posts/pages that were not configured with Rank Math yet
+* Fixed: PHP warning on BuddyPress Members page when Schema module is active

-* Fixed: [Rank Math Account](https://rankmath.com/kb/free-account-benefits/) used to get automatically disconnected on some setups
+= 1.0.95.1 [Aug 12, 2022] =
-* Fixed: [Keyword Autosuggest](https://rankmath.com/kb/keyword-research-with-rank-math/#keyword-autosuggest) was not working after the last update
+* Fixed: Public REST endpoints blocked via `.htaccess` file were accessible through [Headless](https://rankmath.com/kb/headless-cms-support/) endpoint, when that option was active (props to [Yeraisci](https://twitter.com/yeraisci_))

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**